kingwersen/dynamic-serde-cpp/README.md

 In the following example, `structs.hpp` does not include serialization.
 The serialization logic is contained entirely within `structs.cpp` and is independent of the serialization adapter `JsonSerializer`.

-If `serialize()` is not implemented for any type being serialized, then it will cause a linker error in the unit where the serialization is performed.
+If `ser::serialize<T>()` is not implemented for any type being serialized, then it will cause a linker error in the unit where the serialization is performed.
 ```
 // structs.hpp